cosynus-lix/sabbath/README.md

 The tool uses different external backends depending on the verification algorithm.

-To use the VMT verification algorithm you need to install the `ic3ia` tool from the [ic3ia website](https://es-static.fbk.eu/people/griggio/ic3ia/index.html).
+To use the Verification Modulo Theories [VMT](https://es.fbk.eu/index.php/projects/verification-modulo-theories/) algorithm you need to install the `ic3ia` tool from the [ic3ia website](https://es-static.fbk.eu/people/griggio/ic3ia/index.html).

 The tool can use Mathematica (instead of z3 as SMT solver) as a backend of the `dwcl` and `reach` algorithm.
 You can install the [Wolfram Engine](https://www.wolfram.com/engine/), which implements the Mathematica backend and at the moment is free for academic purposes, or directly  Mathematica, and then install the `wolframclient` python package:
 ```